The Knowing Garden FAQs

 Q: When it is time, will my child be able to transfer to a typical environment?

 A: TKG alumni have transitioned to different paths of education, from homeschool to private school.
-Our alumni families have reported that students may not have the equivalent quantity of academic content but that they are empowered to use their voice, ask questions, and have confidence.
-This translates to jumping in, getting up to speed, and thriving in a new space, relatively quickly.
-Our alum have reported transitioning to grading and typical environmental pressures with ease, crediting TKG’s ownership of self environment with building resilience, curiosity, and communication skills.
+Our alumni families have reported that students make smooth transitions to the academic environment and that they are empowered to use their voice, ask questions, and have confidence.
+This translates to jumping in, assessing the necessary adjustments, and thriving in a new space, relatively quickly.
+Our alum have reported transitioning to grading and typical environmental pressures with ease, crediting TKG’s culture of empowerment and empathy with building resilience, participation, and communication skills.

 *NAIS is the National Association of Independent Schools